 Director of Institutional Review and Development

 Ms. Rowe has worked with ABHES since 2003.
 As Director of Institutional Review and Development, Ms. Rowe is responsible for maintenance of the ABHES website, development of the Accreditation Manual, coordination and analysis of biennial survey on standards, and oversees the activities of institutional and programmatic annual reporting.
-She is also responsible for planning and coordinating the evaluation teams for on-site visits and the input and processing of visitation reports.
-Ms. Rowe serves as staff liaison to the Annual Report Committee and the Standards Review Committee (SRC).
+She is also responsible for conducting preliminary consultation visits to confirm applicant eligibility and readiness to undergo the evaluation process.
+Ms. Rowe serves as staff liaison to the Annual Report Committee (ARC), the Outcomes Review Committee (ORC), and the Standards Review Committee (SRC).

 Bachelor of Science in Family and Consumer Sciences, West Virginia University, Morgantown, WV